University of Mount Union: Student life

 Mount Union's radio station is 91.1 WRMU, and the campus paper is The Dynamo.

 The university's music program offers participation in numerous bands and choirs, including Concert Choir, Mount Union Alliance Chorale, Opera Workshop, Alliance Symphony Orchestra, Repertory Strings, Marching Band, The Raider Steel Band, Jazz Band, Percussion Ensemble, and more.

 The Theatre Department puts on two productions every fall, and varying productions in the spring.
 Every spring semester alternates between a musical and a straight play every year for the main stage show, and every spring there are also student-directed one-acts.
 Theatre productions are open to all students, regardless of major or class rank.

 In the spring of 2019, the University of Mount Union started its Esports program by fielding its first Overwatch roster.
 Later, the team began competing in Overwatch, League of Legends, and Rocket League.

+Greek Life

 There are four major social fraternities and four major social sororities with chapters at the institution.
+All eight chapters complete thousands of hours of community service and donate thousands of dollars to philanthropic organizations each semester.
+Greek Life at Mount Union is well known on the campus and throughout the community.